Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 Agustus 2025 11.44.25 UTC
+- WIB: Sabtu, 2 Agustus 2025 12.35.53 UTC
-- WITA: Sabtu, 2 Agustus 2025 12.44.25 UTC
+- WITA: Sabtu, 2 Agustus 2025 13.35.53 UTC
-- WIT: Sabtu, 2 Agustus 2025 13.44.25 UTC
+- WIT: Sabtu, 2 Agustus 2025 14.35.53 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: inspirational
+Kategori: technology